Moneris Review (Canada)

 - Point Of Sale (POS) Software: If the pricing for Moneris’ POS hardware bundles isn’t eye-watering enough, consider this: they don’t come with software.
 To actually use your fancy new iPad POS, you’ll need to subscribe to one of the company’s software subscription plans.
 Prices range from $44.95 to $99.95 per month (plus tax), depending on the number of users and the number of products you want to track in inventory.
 This gets you payment processing (using the same flat-rate pricing as the PAYD Pro mPOS system), customer information management, inventory tracking, employee scheduling, and real-time reporting.

-- Payment Gateway: For eCommerce merchants, the company offers its proprietary Moneris Gateway.
+- Payment Gateway: For eCommerce merchants, the company offers its proprietary Moneris Online payment gateway.
 You can set this up for access via a hosted payment page or use the API to integrate it directly into your website.
 Note that the latter option will usually require the assistance of a developer unless you have coding skills.
-The Moneris Gateway includes all the standard features you would expect in a payment gateway, including a Vault to store recurring customer data, shopping cart integration, tokenization for security and PCI compliance, and support for Levels 2 and 3 payment processing data.
+Moneris Online Gateway includes most standard eCommerce features, including a customer information vault to store recurring customer data, shopping cart integration, tokenization for security and PCI compliance, and support for Levels 2 and 3 payment processing data.
 There’s also a virtual terminal that can be used with or without the gateway.

 You’ll also find online reporting via the Moneris Merchant Direct website and a developer portal where you can access API SDKs and software documentation.
 Several other ancillary products, including a website builder, are described on the Moneris website.